jrbarclay37/TSLA-Forecasting/README.md

 pip install praw .
 ```

-You will also need to register an account in order to access the API.
-You can do that [here](https://www.reddit.com/prefs/apps/).
+You will also need to [register](https://www.reddit.com/prefs/apps/) an account in order to access the API.

 To learn more about the PRAW API wrapper, please refer to the [official documentation](https://praw.readthedocs.io/en/latest/).